-Classroom Behavior & Civility: Being a Framingham State University student requires appropriate adult behavior and respect for others.
+Classroom Behavior & Civility: Being a Bridgewater State University student requires appropriate adult behavior and respect for others.
 Please be respectful of other students and of the instructor in all interactions, including lectures, group work, and in-class discussions.
 Students may use devices such as laptops and tablets to take notes during class.
 Class topics will sometimes benefit from in-class internet searches.
 At these times, students will be encouraged to use their computers and other devices to actively look up and share information.
 At all other times, students must turn off cell phones and refrain from texting, checking email, and surfing the internet during class.
 Students should arrive on time for class.
 No food in the classroom and drinks only in a spill-proof container.
 Class conduct will be reflected in the participation/preparation grade.
+Students will receive a flyer about class expectations on the first day.